 A variety of teaching platforms (traditional day, evening, weekends) are available to the traditional and nontraditional students at GGC.
-Below are the formats used by GGC with the indicators of engaged learning time per credit to which the institution adheres.
+Below are the typical formats used by GGC with the indicators of engaged learning time per credit to which the institution adheres.
+In addition, selected courses are offered in split sessions in the fall and spring semesters or mini sessions in the summer.
+The contact time for these different formats is equal to the full semester as per the chart below.
+Georgia Gwinnett College participates in eCore through the University of Georgia initiative (INGRESS).
+Contact hours for eCore courses are defined by the University System of Georgia.

-Academic Activity Formula (1)= 50 minutes 1= hour of credit Meeting Plan Minimum Instructional Minutes Per Day Minimum Engaged Learning Time Per Credit Per Semester Classroom (1)-1 15 Weeks: 3 meetings per week 50 minutes per day 750 minutes Classroom (1)-1 15 Weeks: 2 meetings per week 75 minutes per day 750 minutes Classroom (1)-1 15 Weeks: 1 meeting per week 150 minutes per day 750 minute Laboratory (2)-1 15 Weeks: 1 meeting per week 100 minutes per day 1500 minutes per credit hour in classroom Internship (3)-1 15 Weeks Varies per internship; however minimum of 450 minutes of time on task per week 2250 minutes per credit Externship (3)-1 15 Weeks Varies per externship; minimum of 450 minutes of time on task per week 2250 minutes per credit hour Student Teaching (8 CR) 15 Weeks Minimum of 2400 minutes of field time on task each week 5015 minutes per credit hour Student Teaching (8 CR)
+Academic Activity Formula (1)= 50 minutes 1= hour of credit Meeting Plan Minimum Instructional Minutes Per Day Minimum Engaged Learning Time Per Credit Per Semester Classroom (1)-1 15 Weeks: 3 meetings per week 50 minutes per day 750 minutes Classroom (1)-1 15 Weeks: 2 meetings per week 75 minutes per day 750 minutes Classroom (1)-1 15 Weeks: 1 meeting per week 150 minutes per day 750 minute Laboratory (2)-1 15 Weeks: 1 meeting per week 100 minutes per day 1500 minutes per credit hour in classroom Internship (3)-1 15 Weeks Varies per internship; however minimum of 450 minutes of time on task per week 2250 minutes per credit Externship (3)-1 15 Weeks Varies per externship; minimum of 450 minutes of time on task per week 2250 minutes per credit hour Student Teaching ( 8 CR) 15 Weeks Minimum of 2400 minutes of field time on task each week 5015 minutes per credit hour